pawbz/GeoPhyInv.jl/docs/src/index.md

-# The Expt Datatypes
+# The Expt Types

 The methods in this package numerically solve some differential equations commonly faced in geophysical inverse problems.
 The functionality of this package revolves around the mutable `Expt` types.
 Julia's multiple dispatch is used to overload `Base` methods whenever possible.
 Which means, if one is familiar with the `Base` methods of Julia, then (almost) no additional syntax is required to use this package.
+Easy!

 While performing a given experiment, firstly, most of the memory necessary is allocated while creating the `Expt` variables.